Start: Willis Creek Wash

 Hike Information

-Some of the most dramatic slot canyons in the world have been carved into the White Cliffs of the Grand Staircase in southern Utah.
+Grand Staircase-Escalante offers some of the world’s most dramatic and advanced slot canyons.
 Many of these slot canyons are accessible only to veteran canyoneers well versed in a variety of rock-climbing techniques.

 Yet there are slot canyons that involve no more than a pleasant walk down their shadowed stone hallways.
 Willis Creek is such a canyon.
 Born on the flanks of the Pink Cliffs in Bryce Canyon National Park, the broad wash of Willis Creek carves a swath through densely wooded terraces until it reaches the Navajo Sandstone of the White Cliffs.
 There the wash seems to disappear, becoming entrenched between 200- to 300-foot slickrock walls.
 This gorge, with many narrow passages, stretches 2.5 miles down to its confluence with much larger Sheep Creek Canyon, another Pink Cliffs drainage.